We are a family of 4 that includes 2 full-time working parents, one toddler, and one baby 😉

 You need to optimize your copy for SEO and tell the search engines what your writing is all about and why you need to be ranked high.SEO writing is not just about including a bunch of keywords and phrases in your copy but also using them properly, in the right places, that give all the right cues to Google. #seowriting #seo #contentwriting Click To Tweet

-How to do SEO writing: The step-by-step process
+How to write for SEO: The step-by-step process

 You can follow the below step-by-step process to do SEO content writing and copywriting.